 That such person satisfies Customs that:

-He is changing his place of residence to Singapore;
+He is changing his place of residence from outside Singapore;

-He is the owner of the articles, personal effects and personal pet imported;
+He is the owner of the articles and personal effects imported;

-The articles and personal effects have been in his possession and used for at least 3 months; and
+The articles and personal effects have been in his possession and used for a period of not less than 3 months; and

-The articles, personal effects and personal pets are imported within 6 months of his first arrival in Singapore.
+The articles and personal effects and personal pets are imported within 6 months of his first arrival in Singapore.

 Goods Not Eligible for GST Relief